 Culture is an unstoppable tide and when it has something to do with involving the common mass and youth, it flows into every possible corner of human existence.
+Similar is the Culture of Street Art in Delhi.
 What makes street art such an important facet of contemporary culture?
 In a world where dreams are lesser, routines defining lives and depression drawing its lethal perimeter around brighter minds, the most that street art does is bring people together and create something together.

 Delhi is a city of diverse culture.
 Being one of the most cosmopolitan cities in South Asia, Delhi brings together people from all over the world, whether it comes to living and working or entering the door to the maddening beauty of India.
 It all started as an underground graffiti movement a few years ago unless the idea buoyant to public exposure.
 Such democratization of this art has reached various corners of this city and that is exactly why you must not miss any while you’re in Delhi.

 Lodhi Colony is the place wherefrom it all originated.
 You name “street art” in Delhi and Lodhi Colony might just be the first place you hear about.
 Lodhi Colony, undoubtedly, has some of the most hypnotizing and spellbinding street-artworks in the world, all credits to the ST+ART India Foundation for making this place this happening and influential.